- Fellowship - Atlanta Center for Minimally Invasive Surgery & Reproductive Medicine (2008-2009), Minimally Invasive Gynecologic Surgery

 I care for women experiencing benign gynecologic disorders and work with them to find the best treatment option – whether that’s minimally invasive surgery or a nonsurgical approach.
 Conditions like fibroids, adenomyosis, and endometriosis can be both disruptive and potentially harmful.
 Common conditions that women have often "learned to live with" can and should be treated so women can be well and live a great quality of life.
 I take a holistic, personalized approach to treatment that helps my patients get back to living their best lives.

-Kimberly Kho, M.D., M.P.H., is the Associate Chief of Gynecology and Director of the Fellowship in Minimally Invasive Gynecology at UT Southwestern Medical Center.
-She is also the incoming Director of UT Southwestern's Lowe Foundation Center for Women’s Preventative Health Care.
+Kimberly Kho, M.D., M.P.H., is the Associate Chief of Gynecology and Director of the Fellowship in Minimally Invasive Gynecologic Surgery at UT Southwestern Medical Center.

 A UT Southwestern faculty member since 2009, Dr. Kho brings her evidence-based, specialized fellowship training to patient care through a holistic and personalized, whole-woman approach.
 She provides both nonsurgical options and advanced, minimally invasive surgery for benign gynecologic disorders such as fibroids, adenomyosis, endometriosis, pelvic pain, and heavy or irregular menstrual bleeding.
 Dr. Kho has trained both residents and fellows in these techniques and now brings these skills to the Lowe Foundation Center, which offers the full spectrum of women’s health care services in a private practice setting.